Moduli space of meromorphic differentials with marked horizontal separatrices: Some elementary moves

 \subsection{A realization of $\sigma_P$}

-Similarly as in Section~\ref{local:move}, let $P$ be a singularity of degree $n\neq \pm 1$, obtained after bubbling a handle as above, \emph{i.e.} we started from a singularity $P'$ of degree $n-2$ (with zero residue if $n<0$), and attached a torus in $\mathcal{H}(-n,n)$.
-A metric circle $\mathcal{C}$ around $P'$ is preserved by the construction.
-Now we cut $S$ along $\mathcal{C}$ and rotate the disc by an angle $\theta$, one gets a family of surfaces $(S_\theta)_\theta$.
-For $\theta=2\pi(|n-2+1|)$, $S_\theta=S$.
-Keeping track of the marked horizontal separatrices, we see that the marked horizontal separatrix for $P$ have changed by an angle $\pm 2\pi(n-1)$, hence $\pm 4\pi$, while all the other horizontal separatrices are unchanged.
-Similarly, if $S_b^{hor}$ is in the same connected component as a surface were the singularity $P$ is obtained after the bubbling a handle, one gets the element $2\delta_P=\sigma_P$ of $Hor$.
+As in Section~\ref{local:move}, let $P$ be a singularity of degree $p\neq \pm 1$, obtained after bubbling a handle as above, \emph{i.e.} we started from a singularity $P'$ of degree $p-2$ (with zero residue if $p<0$), and attached to it a torus in $\mathcal{H}(-p,p)$.
+A metric circle $\mathcal{C}$ around $P'$ is preserved by the construction and becomes a metric circle around the handle.
+Now we cut $S$ along $\mathcal{C}$ and rotate the disc by an angle $\theta$.
+We get a family of surfaces $(S_\theta)$.
+Since $\mathcal{C}$ is a $|p-2+1|$ covering of the Euclidean circle, for $\theta=2\pi(|p-2+1|)$, $S_\theta=S$.
+Keeping track of the marked horizontal separatrices, we see that the marked horizontal separatrix for $P$ has changed by an angle $-\theta =\pm 2\pi(p-1)$, hence $\pm 4\pi$ since the total angle at $P$ is $2\pi(p+1)$.
+As before, all the other horizontal separatrices are unchanged.
+Similarly, if $S_b^{hor}$ is in the same connected component as a surface where the singularity $P$ is obtained after the bubbling a handle, one gets the element $2\delta_P=\sigma_P$ of $Hor$.